sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 point to Qt's new install location.

-A simple way of doing this is to use the Rapid Environment Editor to setup these variables permanently (https://www.rapidee.com/en/about).
+A simple way of doing this is to use the Rapid Environment Editor to set up these variables permanently (https://www.rapidee.com/en/about).

 Alternatively, the `setx` command can make global variables.
-(Note that after using `setx`the command line needs to be restarted for it to take effect)..
+(Note that after using `setx` the command line needs to be restarted for it to take effect).

 For example, if you installed Qt to `C:\Qt\Qt5.15.0` then you could run: